fitabigail/Lamborghini-Deals/README.md

 ---

 </br>
-The lighthouse score had come a bit low, it is pointing out of the image formats, that have not been set for the web, about the bootstraps cdn, compression and reduce amount of the unneccesary code, since this was one of the last steps done in the project I have not had the time for look for guidance on this matter, but it will be address in the future.</br></br>
+The lighthouse score had come a bit low, it is pointing out of the image formats, that have not been set for the web, the bootstraps cdn, compression and reducing amount of the unnecessary code, since this was one of the last steps done in the project I have not had the time for look for guidance on this matter, but it will be address in the future.</br></br>
 <details>

 ### Home